steveandreassend/linux_auditd/README.md

 In the example above, the intent is to keep 30 days of Audit logging, hence it was set to 31 logs:
   30 days of archive + 1 log referring to the current day.

 The duration of online log retention will be mandated by your enterprise's CISO.
-Logs are typically archived to a SIEM service where they are processed, rather than on the host.
+Logs are typically relayed to a SIEM service where they are processed, rather than on the host.